Skip to content

 Location - Select the provinces that the product can be used within.
 This is a multi-select field.

 Features - These are optional specifications about the features of your product.
-The options for this field are Combo, Edge, Insurable, and Line of Credit.
+The options for this field are Combo, Conventional, Edge, Fixed, High Ratio, Insurable, Line of Credit, Loan, Mortgage, Quick Close, Renewal, and Variable.
 This is a multi-select field.

-Activate Module - Selecting the ‘Construction Module’ checkbox will include the ‘Construction’ widget on the application dashboard for files of this product type.
+Activate Module - Selecting the ‘Construction or Flip Module’ checkboxes will include the ‘Construction’ or ‘Flip’ widgets on the application dashboard for files of these product types.
+Very specialized and likely does not apply to most lenders.

 Rate Hold (days): Specifies the number of days during which a specific rate offered to a borrower will be guaranteed by the lender, allowing the borrower time to finalize the mortgage application process without the risk of rate changes.